pvsone/opa-ext-authz/custom-app/kubernetes/README.md

 # Custom Application with Kubernetes

-Run the [OPA HTTP API Authorization](https://www.openpolicyagent.org/docs/latest/http-api-authorization/) tutorial using Kubernetes
+A variant of the [OPA HTTP API Authorization](https://www.openpolicyagent.org/docs/latest/http-api-authorization/) tutorial using Kubernetes

 ## Goals